codeg8/commentBox/README.md

 # Usage
-Usage of this Plugin is vbery Simple.
-Just Include the JS and CSS Files in your Page using the following piece of Code.
+Usage of this Plugin is very Simple.
+Just Include the JS and CSS Files in your Page by using the following piece of Code.
 ```
 <!-- Include the CSS File-->
 <link rel="stylesheet" href="css/comment_box.css"/>